Kia e-Niro reliability & safety

-It’s hard to comment on e-Niro reliability given that it’s such a new car, but evidence from the early performance of its Hyundai sibling and similar lithium-ion battery cars suggests the e-Niro will be far more reliable than diesel or petrol alternatives.
+It’s hard to comment on e-Niro reliability given that it’s a relatively new car, but evidence from the early performance of its Hyundai Kona Electric sibling and similar lithium-ion battery cars suggests the e-Niro will be far more reliable than diesel or petrol alternatives.

-So, while Kia gives no guarantees in terms of battery performance over time, evidence from the durability of other modern electric cars suggests you should still be getting at least 80% of the car’s as-new driving range even when at well past 100,000 miles and five years old.
+So, while Kia gives no guarantees in terms of battery performance over time, evidence from the durability of other modern electric cars suggests you should still be getting at least 80% of the car’s as-new driving range even at well past 100,000 miles or five years old.

 The seven-year/100,000-mile warranty that covers the battery (for failure but not performance loss) and electric motor as well as the rest of the car is one of the best manufacturer guarantees going and should provide peace of mind.